idfy-io/docs/README.md

 ## Get started

-To use the API, you need an API account.
-You can create a free test account by going to our onboarding site and filling out a form: [https://onboard.idfy.io](https://onboard.idfy.io)
+To use the API you need an account at Idfy.
+You can get a free test account by signing up through our [onboarding site](https://onboard.idfy.io).

 ## Dashboard